zhaohuanqdcn/tp/docs/UserGuide.md

 #### Clearing all persons: `clearcontact`

 Clears all persons from the address book.
+Anything following the `clearcontact` keyword will be ignored by the application.

 Format: `clearcontact`